5.10 Optional: Percentages

 Industries often produce unpleasant odours, but the effects on the health of those impacted is not always clear.

 Furthermore, different communities are impacted in different ways.
-A study (Deane and Sanders 1978) studied the RQ:
+One study (Deane and Sanders 1978) researched the RQ:

-Does the odour from nearby petroleum refineries impact residents in different areas of Carson, California, differently?
+In Carson, California, does the odour from nearby petroleum refineries impact residents in different areas differently?

 One aim of the study was to determine if the reports of unpleasant odours were related to measurements made by a dynamic olfactometer (an 'electronic nose').
 Part of the data collected are shown in Table 5.3.